NottingHack/rules/privacy.rst

 The hackspace provides a publicly available wiki which members can use to share information relating to the hackspace or projects.

-* **Legitimate Interest** -- Contributions to the Wiki are made at member’s own risk and retained indefinitely to preserve the history of edits.
-An individuals contribution history may be anonymised and decoupled from their account by requesting an account removal.
+* **Legitimate Interest** -- Contributions to the Wiki are made at members' own risk and retained indefinitely to preserve the history of edits.
+An individual's contribution history may be anonymised and decoupled from their account by requesting an account removal.

 Shared Storage and Shell Access
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^